top of page

 A simple custom report showing average purchase revenue per user for each of the default channel groupings

-In our example above, we’ve discovered that average purchase revenue per user is hugely higher for email traffic than for any other channel.
+In the example above, we’ve discovered that average purchase revenue per user is hugely higher for email traffic than for any other channel.
 That’s definitely worth further investigation.

 If you run a blog or a news site, GA4 can help shape your content strategy.
 It will tell you which content is attracting not just the most users, but also the most engaged users (or to put it another way, the ones least likely to bounce).
 Knowing what works for your audience and what doesn’t can ultimately help you learn more about what they prefer.